yaannnik/Automatic-Image-Labelling-System/README.md

 ### Build Detectron2

 Our deep learning engine is based on [Detectron2](https://github.com/facebookresearch/detectron2).
-Run `install.sh` to install Detectron2.
+Run [install.sh](install.sh) to install Detectron2.
 Set environmental variable `$DETECTRON2_DATASETS` to be path to your dataset.

 ## Getting Started

+### Train your model

+If it is the first time you use our automatic labelling system, you will need to train a basic model to make it work for you.
+Make sure your dataset is in COCO format.
+You can use [labelme_to_coco.py](auto-annotation-server/detectron2/tools/datasets/labelme_to_coco.py) to transform your labelme dataset into a COCO dataset.

+Run [train.sh](train.sh) to start training process.
+Feel free to change the network according to your requirements.

+*If you would like to train your model using your own dataset with your designed categories, you will need to change the COCO_CATEGORIES in [builtin_meta.py](auto-annotation-server/detectron2/detectron2/data/datasets/builtin_meta.py)

 ### Start front-end and back-end of our app

-Use `start-frontend.sh` and `start-backend.sh` to start the front-end and back-end of our app.
+Use [start-frontend.sh](start-frontend.sh) and [start-backend.sh](start-backend.sh) to start the front-end and back-end of our app.